SripathCh/Home-page-and-Survey-Form-using-AWS/README.md

     ```
 7. Access the survey form via the EC2 instance's public URL.

+**Note**:
+- This code and repository are for showcasing my projects and are not intended for external use.
-Please note: As the AWS subscription has ended, the original deployment is no longer live.
-The instructions above are for archival and replication purposes.
+- As the AWS subscription has ended, the original deployment is no longer live.